 - A car pulling into a street from a private driveway must yield the right-of-way to vehicles already on the street.
 If Car B backs down a driveway into the street in front of Car A, this is a failure to yield.

 Contact Us for Your Failure-to-Yield Car Accident Case in Florence!

 Our attorneys are very experienced in representing people who have been injured in failure-to-yield car accidents and sorting all these issues out.
-If you are in this situation, call us we will be happy to help.
+If you are in this situation, contact us online or call Morris, King & Hodge, P.C. and we will be happy to help.